aragilar/threedhst/README.md

 threedhst
 =========

-Reduction scripts for WFC3 grism observations
+Reduction scripts for WFC3 grism observations.

+Porting from https://code.google.com/p/threedhst/ in progress.
+Use that version for now (June 18, 2013).